SMART Intersection

 The system’s key components work together to create a comprehensive traffic management solution:

-- Dynamic Messaging Systems alert drivers and pedestrians to potential hazards
+6. Dynamic Messaging Systems — Alert drivers and pedestrians to potential hazards.

 Enhancing Safety and Efficiency

-SMART Intersections significantly improve road safety through several innovative features:
+SMART Intersections significantly improve road safety through several applications:

 Pedestrian and Cyclist Protection